-Shows like American Idol, The Voice and more have helped launch the careers of several country music artists, including Carrie Underwood, Scotty McCreery, Miranda Lambert and more.
+Shows like American Idol, The Voice and others have helped launch the careers of several country music artists, including Carrie Underwood, Scotty McCreery, Miranda Lambert and more.
 But there are several other country artists who have gone on to have massive careers, in spite of being rejected from reality TV talent shows.
 Keep reading to see the nine artists who were surprisingly turned away.

 1. Maren Morris